consensus-shipyard/ipc-libs/README.md

 ```
 This command deploys a subnet actor for a new subnet from the `root`, with a human-readable name `test`, that requires at least `1` validator to join the subnet to be able to mine new blocks, and with a checkpointing period to the parent of `10` blocks.
 We can see that the output of this command is the ID of the new subnet.

-#### Exporting wallet keys from subnet
+#### Exporting wallet keys
 In order to run a validator in a subnet, we'll need a set of keys to handle that validator.
-To export the validator key from a wallet that may live in some other subnet into a file (like the wallet address we are using in the rootnet), we can use the following Lotus command:
+To export the validator key from a wallet that may live in another network into a file (like the wallet address we are using in the rootnet), we can use the following Lotus command:
 ```bash
 eudico wallet export --lotus-json <address-to-export> > <output file>